-A new Madden-Julian oscillation (MJO) index is developed from a combined empirical orthogonal function (EOF) analysis of meridionally averaged 200-hPa velocity potential (VP200), 200-hPa zonal wind (U200), and 850-hPa zonal wind (U850).
-Like the Wheeler-Hendon Real-time Multivariate MJO (RMM) index, which was developed in the same way except using outgoing longwave radiation (OLR) data instead of VP200, daily data are projected onto the leading pair of EOFs to produce the two-component index.
-This new index is called the velocity potential MJO (VPM) indices and its properties are quantitatively compared to RMM.
-Compared to the RMM index, the VPM index detects larger-amplitude MJO-associated signals during boreal summer.
-This includes a slightly stronger and more coherent modulation of Atlantic tropical cyclones.
-This result is attributed to the fact that velocity potential preferentially emphasizes the planetary-scale aspects of the divergent circulation, thereby spreading the convective signal of the MJO over the Indian Ocean warm pool, where the OLR variability associated with the MJO is concentrated, and enhances the signal over the relatively drier longitudes of the equatorial Pacific and Atlantic.
-This work provides a useful framework for systematic analysis of the strengths and weaknesses of different MJO indices.
+2 A new Madden Julian Oscillation (MJO) index is developed from a combined empirical 3 orthogonal function (EOF) analysis of meridionally averaged 200 hPa velocity potential 4 (VP200), 200 hPa zonal wind (U200), and 850 hPa zonal wind (U850).
+Like the Wheeler- 5 Hendon Real-time Multivariate MJO (RMM) index, which was developed in the same way 6 except using outgoing longwave radiation (OLR) data instead of VP200, daily data is projected 7 onto the leading pair of EOFs to produce the two-component index.
+We call this new index the 8 VP-MJO (VPM) index, and we quantitatively compare its properties to the RMM.
+9 Compared to the RMM index, the VPM index detects larger amplitude MJO-associated 10 signals during boreal summer.
+This includes a slightly stronger and more coherent modulation of 11 Atlantic tropical cyclones.
+This result is attributed to the fact that velocity potential preferentially 12 emphasizes the planetary-scale aspects of the divergent circulation, thereby spreading the 13 convectively-driven component of the MJO's signal across the entire globe.
+VP200 thus 14 deemphasizes the convective signal of the MJO over the Indian Ocean Warm Pool, where the 15 OLR variability associated with the MJO is concentrated, and enhances the signal over the 16 relatively drier longitudes of the equatorial Pacific and Atlantic.
+This work provides a useful 17 framework for systematic analysis of the strengths and weaknesses of different MJO indices.
+18 19 20 21 22 23